 The following forms must be completed by the Parent or Guardian dropping the child off at the airport and must be inserted into the Junior Crew Pouch:

 Pick up information

-Parents or guardians who are picking up an unaccompanied minor should go to the information desk.
-A JetBlue crewmember will accompany the unaccompanied minor from the gate until the parent/guardian arrives.
+Parents or guardians who are picking up an unaccompanied minor should wait at the JetBlue ticket counter.
+A JetBlue crewmember will accompany the unaccompanied minor from the gate to the ticket counter.
 Please arrive at the airport no later than 45 minutes before the scheduled arrival.

 The child will only be released to the person indicated on the unaccompanied minor form or on the reservation and that person must present their government-issued photo ID.

 Car rental agencies are located outside of the Arrivals area, and include companies such as Avis, Budget, Dollar, Europcar, Hertz, Secom, and more.

 From Downtown Port au Prince: